VGTS: Visually Guided Text Spotting for Novel Categories in Historical Manuscripts: Experiments

 \subsubsection{Initialization of the feature extractor}

-When dealing with a scant amount of historical manuscript data, training the network from scratch becomes a challenging task.
-As evidence by the experimental results present in \cref{tab:ABFE}, it is apparent that the Resnet-50 backbone pre-trained on ImageNet yields the best performance.
-Historical manuscripts in different languages may exhibit distinct patterns of texture features.
-We also tested Resnet-50 pre-trained on the Sythtext dataset \cite{sythtext} as the backbone, which also get high performance.
-On the other hand, employing the RestNet-101 architecture failed to achieve better results.
-Based on experimental findings, we select Resnet-50 pre-trained on ImageNet as the backbone for our model.
-Furthermore, if we freeze the backbone so that it does not perform feature learning, the model also worked quite well, obtaining 90.81$\%$ mAP on DBH Novel, see \cref{tab:frozen}.
+When confronted with a limited amount of historical manuscript data, training the network from scratch proves to be a daunting task.
+As evidenced by the experimental results presented in \cref{tab:ABFE}, it becomes clear that the ResNet-50 backbone pre-trained on ImageNet (R50-ImgNet) delivers the best performance.
+Historical manuscripts in various languages may display unique patterns of texture features.
+We also tested the ResNet-50 pre-trained on the SynthText dataset \citep{sythtext} (R50-Synth) as the backbone, which similarly achieved high performance.
+Conversely, utilizing the ResNet-101 architecture did not yield superior results.
+Based on experimental observations, we opted for R50-ImgNet as the backbone for our model.
+Additionally, if we freeze the backbone to prevent feature learning, the model still performs quite well, achieving a 90.81$\%$ mAP on DBH Novel, as seen in \cref{tab:frozen}.